 Nottingham is regarded as one of the United Kingdom's most vibrant cities.
 Cultural life thrives, with everything from The Royal Concert Hall, second home of the Royal Philharmonic Orchestra, to the Nottingham Playhouse and its innovative dramas.
 The arts are alive at the Theater Royal, showcasing top-class theater, ballet, and opera, and the Broadway Cinema, which comes highly recommended by Quentin Tarantino.
 If you need a break from the rapid pace of city life, the Peak District National Park is just a short distance away.
 Sherwood Forest was once home to Nottingham's best-loved outlaw, Robin Hood.
 Nottingham is located very centrally, and is a two-hour train ride to London.

-** Final exams for the fall semester are held in January.
-You may need to make arrangements to sit for those exams at the Global Education Office at Reves once you return to W&M. Final exams for the spring semester are mid- to late-June and students are expected to remain in Nottingham until the end of the semester.
+*Final exams for the fall semester are held in January.
+You may need to make arrangements to sit for those exams before you leave, or at the Global Education Office once you return to W&M. Final exams for the spring semester are mid- to late-June and students are expected to remain in Nottingham until the end of the semester.

 Many departments have extremely limited course offerings, especially for the Spring term.
-As of the 2016-2017 academic year this applies to courses in the following departments: Business, Chemistry, Film Studies, English, Physics, Politics, and International Relations.
+In recent years, this applies to courses in the following departments: Business, Chemistry, Film Studies, English, Physics, Politics, and International Relations.
 Once accepted, you will choose courses (modules) online during pre-enrollment.

 10 UN points = 3 W&M credits